katiestar99/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 =========================

-Unlike Python module development which can be run on the host that runs Ansible, Windows modules need to be written and tested for Windows hosts.
+Unlike Python module development which can be run on the host that runs Assible, Windows modules need to be written and tested for Windows hosts.
-While evaluation editions of Windows can be downloaded from Microsoft, these images are usually not ready to be used by Ansible without further modification.
-The easiest way to set up a Windows host so that it is ready to by used by Ansible is to set up a virtual machine using Vagrant.
+While evaluation editions of Windows can be downloaded from Microsoft, these images are usually not ready to be used by Assible without further modification.
+The easiest way to set up a Windows host so that it is ready to by used by Assible is to set up a virtual machine using Vagrant.
 Vagrant can be used to download existing OS images called *boxes* that are then deployed to a hypervisor like VirtualBox.
 These boxes can either be created and stored offline or they can be downloaded from a central repository called